MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/formbuildreferencecontrol-classes.md

 |--------|---------------|
 | 222    | THAI\_CHARSET |

 The default character set is set to a value based on the current system locale.
 For example, when the system locale is English (United States), it is set as ANSI\_CHARSET.
-For more information, see the LOGFONT structure on the MSDN Web site, http://go.microsoft.com/fwlink/?LinkID=85972.
+For more information, see the LOGFONT structure on the [MSDN website](https://go.microsoft.com/fwlink/?LinkID=85972).

 ### Method colorScheme